usman-adamu/usman-adamu/README.md

 ### 📈 [Health Inequalities in England](https://github.com/usman-adamu/health-inequalities-england)
 An analysis of life expectancy trends, deprivation gradients, and the healthy life expectancy paradox across English local authorities (2001–2022), using OHID Fingertips data.
 Includes sex-stratified regression comparisons and a deprivation quintile analysis of the gap between total and healthy life expectancy.

 **Key findings:** A 6.7-year life expectancy gap exists between the most and least deprived local authorities.
 The deprivation-life expectancy relationship explained 66.7% of geographic variance (R² = 0.667, p < 0.001).
-The healthy life expectancy paradox — whereby the most deprived areas spend a greater proportion of their shorter lives in poor health — was confirmed and quantified.
+The healthy life expectancy paradox, whereby the most deprived areas spend a greater proportion of their shorter lives in poor health, was confirmed and quantified.

 `R` `fingertipsR` `ggplot2` `tmap` `regression` `health inequalities` `life expectancy`